How to Remove a Fraud Alert From Credit Report

 How to Remove a Fraud Alert or Victim Statement

 Experian automatically removes fraud alerts once they expire.
-If you have added a fraud alert to your credit report and would like it to be removed ahead of time, you have two options:
+If you have added a fraud alert to your credit report and would like it to be removed ahead of time, you have options. you can visit the Experian Fraud Alert Center for instructions on how to complete the request online or by mail.

 Fraud Alert vs. Security Freeze